Akron Zips men's basketball: MAC tournament

 Since joining the MAC for the 1992–1993 season, the Zips have appeared in the last 23 conference tournaments, making their first appearance in 1998, the same year they won their first MAC East division title.
-Since then they have posted a record of 30–19 in tournament play including consecutive appearances in the championship game between 2007–2013 for which is the current record for consecutive appearances.
+Since then they have posted a record of 30–19 in tournament play including consecutive appearances in the championship game between 2007 and 2013 for which is the current record for consecutive appearances.
 Additionally, they also hold the record for best winning percentage in the MAC Tournament at 0.612.

 Postseason

-NCAA tournament
+NCAA Division I

-The Zips have appeared in five NCAA tournaments their combined record is 0–5.
+The Zips have appeared in seven NCAA tournaments.
+Their combined record is 0–7.

+NCAA Division II

+The Zips appeared in eight NCAA Division II men's basketball tournaments.
+Their combined record was 19–8.

 NIT

 The Zips have appeared in seven National Invitation Tournaments.
 Their combined record is 3–7.

 Note: Beginning in 2006, the NIT began using a seeding and region system similar to what is used in the NCAA tournament.

 CIT

 The Zips have appeared in one CollegeInsider.com Postseason Tournament.
 Their record is 0–1.